HansonX/iTravel/README.md

 # iTravel
-A Mini Vacation Planner: a cloud-native application that allows users to search for hotels, restaurants, attractions, and real-time flights to help plan their vacation.
+A cloud-native application that allows users to search for hotels, restaurants, attractions, and real-time flights to help plan their vacation.
 This application consists of 5 lambda functions.
 4 access the TripAdvisor API, and 1 accesses the AviationStack API.

 # Features:
 - search-hotels: based on a user-specified location, print 10 hotels in that location